kbroman/blog/content/post/2017-05-27-ropensci-unconf-2017.md

 to see a bunch of pictures and gifs.

-I'll write about some of these things in the (hopefully near) future, because I learned some cool stuff, and it was was really fun.
+I'll write about some of these things in the (hopefully near) future, because I learned some cool stuff, and it was really fun.

 Just after lunch on day 2, I realized that we could use the chat feature in Minecraft to _execute R code from within Minecraft_, using